Bernard Deacon (linguist)

-Bernard W. Deacon is a multidisciplinary academic, based at the Institute of Cornish Studies of the University of Exeter at the Tremough Campus.
+Bernard W. Deacon is a Cornish multidisciplinary academic, based at the Institute of Cornish Studies of the University of Exeter at the Tremough Campus.
 He has an Open University doctorate and displays his thesis on the ICS website.

 Academic career

 Deacon has worked for the Open University and Exeter University’s Department of Lifelong Learning.
 In 2001, he joined the Institute of Cornish Studies and is the director of the Institute's master's degree programme in Cornish Studies.